carmarpal/aiq_1/README.md

             └── service.py

 ````

+## Application

+This application exposes a service that returns the top U.S N plants in termns of power
+produced in 2016, State filter optional.

 ## Flask application

 The Flask app is managed by the manage.py python file, that will load the application from a create_app method that